New England Journal of Medicine March 03, 2022

 Bottom Line

-A single intramuscular dose of the long-acting monoclonal antibody nirsevimab significantly reduced the incidence of medically attended lower respiratory tract infections caused by respiratory syncytial virus in healthy term and late-preterm infants.
+A single intramuscular dose of the extended half-life monoclonal antibody nirsevimab safely reduced the incidence of medically attended RSV-associated lower respiratory tract infections by 74.5% in healthy late-preterm and term infants.

 Key Findings